Skip to Content

 Heart attack symptoms

-It is vital to be aware of all types of potential heart attack symptoms.
-Heart attack symptoms typically appear within 24 hours of a heart event but can begin up to three weeks prior to a heart attack.
+It is important to be aware of potential heart attack symptoms, which typically appear within 24 hours of a heart event but can begin up to three weeks prior.

 Being able to identify the symptoms of a heart attack could save your life or the life of someone you love.